-- Have her cut out their pumpkin drawing along the lines, through both sheets of paper.
+- Have him cut out the pumpkin drawing along the lines, through both sheets of paper.
 Make sure the second sheet of paper doesn't slip, or you may end up with an especially odd-looking pumpkin!

-- Encourage her to paint a Jack-o'-Lantern face on the front of the top pumpkin.
+- Encourage him to paint a Jack-o'-Lantern face on the front of the top pumpkin.
 Set it aside to dry.

-- Take a fresh sheet of paper and measure and cut out two strips of paper, both 2" x 11.5".
+- Using a fresh sheet of paper, measure and cut out two strips of paper, both 2" x 11.5".